The Hands-On Growth Laws Theory Cookbook: À la carte: Non-steady states and shifts

 where~$M_\text{R}(t)$ denotes the mass of the ribosomal proteins (sector~$\phi_\text{R}$), and, following Ref.~\cite{Erickson2017}, $\sigma(t)$ represents the translational activity.
 Linking to the notations used in this Tutorial, $\sigma = \lambda / \phi_\text{R} =\varepsilon_\text{R} f_\text{a}$.
 At the level of the studied timescales (which correspond to the synthesis timescales, order of tens of minutes) we can assume that the synthesis flux instantaneously matches the catabolic one~\cite{Erickson2017}:~$J_\text{cat}(t) = J_\text{syn} (t)$.
 As explained in Sec.~\ref{sec5:degradation} and in~\ref{box5:aa_deg_recycling}, this assumption holds as amino-acids are not explicitely considered.
 During a nutrient shift, the uptake flux undergoes a sudden change determined by the set of external nutrient qualities~$\{ \nu_\text{1}... \ \nu_\text{i}... \ \nu_\text{N} \} \rightarrow \{ \nu_\text{1}... \ \nu_\text{j}... \ \nu_\text{N} \}$, which in turn causes a rapid change in the translational activity~$\sigma$ (the proteome composition~$\Phi = \{ \phi_\text{R}, \phi_{\text{C}_\text{i}}... \ \}$ will change with slower time scales).
 This rapid change serves as the signal informing the cell of external environmental variation~\cite{Bosdriesz2015, Erickson2017, Mori2017, Wu2022, Droghetti2025}.

 The final element to consider is the synthesis and regulation of the proteome sectors involved, described by the equation

 where~$\chi_\text{j}$ represents sector-specific regulatory functions.
 These functions determine the fraction of the total biosynthesis flux that is directed towards different sectors, as presented in Sec.~\ref{sec3:translation} and derived in~\ref{box6:target}.
-Adopting a top-down approach, we model these regulatory functions deriving them from the steady-state growth laws presented earlier in this review~\cite{scott_interdependence_2010, you_coordination_2013}.
-Specifically, they are defined as it follows
+In principle the regulatory functions depend on details of the nutrient sensing, however, adopting a top-down approach, one can describe them using information from the steady state growth laws, as Eq.~\eqref{eq:GL_first}, bypassing the regulatory details illustrated in~\ref{box6:target}.
+Specifically, this approach leads to the following definitions,